synesthesia/ukedustats23/README.md

 # UK Government education statistics 2023

-This repository contains the UK government Education statistics for reporting year 2023 provided for easy online access for analysis.
+This repository contains the UK government Education statistics for reporting year 2023 downlaoded and unpacked for easy online access for analysis.

 ## Source